Pisces-Cetus/Pisces-Cetus/README.md

 Yuh.
 That's me.

 Aka:

-Creator and developer of- a game that hasn't been published (just yet)...
+Creator and developer of a few games that haven't been published (yet)...

-Whenever I get something out there, I'm going to update this in a list format.
+Whenever I get something out there, I'm going to update this repository into a list, linking to all of my games.

 <!---
 Pisces-Cetus/Pisces-Cetus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.